Artisan maple syrup brand enhances environmentally sustainable mission by installing solar panels at manufacturing headquarters

 Vermont Business Magazine, May 11, 2019

-Runamok Maple, a maker of all-natural, organic maple syrup that is produced from maple trees located along the northwest slopes of Vermont’s Mount Mansfield, partnered with Vermont-based Norwich Solar Technologies to convert its 55,000 square foot production facility to operate exclusively on solar energy.
+Runamok Maple, a maker of all-natural, organic maple syrup that is produced from maple trees located along the northwest slopes of Vermont’s Mount Mansfield, partnered with Vermont-based Norwich Solar to convert its 55,000 square foot production facility to operate exclusively on solar energy.
 The transition stems from the company’s dedication to developing an environmentally sustainable operation.

 Runamok Maple began planning the conversion to solar power when it first moved to its Fairfax, Vermont, facility in mid-2018.
 The new location provided the growing company with more space to expand its business and bring new jobs to the local community.
 The headquarters currently house the company’s bottling, manufacturing, shipping, and administration departments.